KennedyNwaneri/KennedyNwaneri/README.md

 - 👋 Hi, I’m @KennedyNwaneri
-- 👀 I’m interested in Web designing and coding
+- 👀 I’m a Web designer and coder
-- 🌱 I’m currently learning html
+- 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on Pythom
+- 💞️ I’m looking to collaborate on Python
-- 📫 How to reach me +2348101594651
+- 📫 How to reach me +2348105212269

 <!---
 KennedyNwaneri/KennedyNwaneri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.